jcftang/dris-workflows-site/pages/content.md

 servers in TCHPC, this is required to pull the latest development versions of dri-api, node-fedora, node-dri.

-If you are on VPN to TCHPC or TCD it is possible to do the following to install the API server and the Web application.
+If you are on a VPN to TCHPC or TCD it is possible to do the following to install the API server and the Web application.

 ### Deployment of API server (Required)